 The Atomos Ninja V is the new standard in on-the-go external monitors that double up as video recorders with its beautifully calibrated 5-inch HDR display.
 It’s particularly suited to videographers, with support for 4K capture at up to 60fps, ProRes HQ, 422, DNxHR to name a few codecs.
 For many of today’s mirrorless cameras, you need an external recorder to get 10-bit or log capture, and while some cameras will output at 60fps in 10-bit, they won’t record directly at that quality, which is where the Ninja V steps in.
-It is even set to support up to 8K ProResRAW recording down the line, which is incredibly impressive for the price.
+It'll even support up to 6K Apple ProResRAW recording, which is incredibly impressive for the price.

 It’s worth noting, however, some cameras don’t even output 4K even if they shoot at higher resolutions, so you’ll want to check your kit’s max resolution before you pick one of these up.